 - Review.
 Review.
 Review.
 Make sure you’re always looking at your mission statement and using it as a roadmap for everything you do.
 Times change, as do people; make sure your statement is reflective of that.

 While it’s the most important thing you’ll do this year, it’s also the hardest.
 Take time to brainstorm, cultivate and perfect your mission statement.
 Besides the fact that if you plan to apply for tax-exempt status, 501(c)(3), or some other IRS classification, the IRS will use your mission statement to determine if your organization matches its requirements.
 It’s a written promise to your constituents that you will do your best to inspire action and leave your community better than you found it.
+If you need more help on writing a mission statement, download our free how-to guide.

 Note: if you think you’ve got something substantial on paper, check out some good—and not so good—examples of mission statements.